-Through my work with 25,000 teens so far, I’ve come across every kind of parent-teen problem you can imagine.
+Through my work with over 20,000 teens so far, I’ve come across every kind of parent-teen problem you can imagine.

 I’ve learned what works and what doesn’t.
 So, in this article, I’m going to share with you 25 tips for handling rebellious teens more effectively.

 Enter your email below to download a PDF summary of this article.
 The PDF contains all the tips found here, plus 5 exclusive bonus tips that you’ll only find in the PDF.